top of page

 Position: Cambridge-Taiwan Scholarship PhD student, 2020-23

 Pei-Chen's Research: For his PhD, Pei-Chen investigated the evolution of morphology in the avian feeding apparatus, employing sophisticated geometric analyses to incorporate living and fossil birds into a single evolutionary framework.
+Pei-Chen moved on to a Meeker Postdoctoral Fellowship at the Field Museum in Chicago.

 Dr Lizzy Steell